traefik/traefik/docs/content/providers/kubernetes-gateway.md

     --8<-- "content/reference/dynamic-configuration/kubernetes-gateway-rbac.yml"
     ```

-The Kubernetes Service APIs provides several [guides](https://kubernetes-sigs.github.io/service-apis/guides/) on how to use their API.
+The Kubernetes Service APIs project provides several [guides](https://kubernetes-sigs.github.io/service-apis/guides/) on how to use the APIs.
 These guides can help you to go further than the example above.
 The [getting started guide](https://kubernetes-sigs.github.io/service-apis/getting-started/) details how to install the CRDs from their repository.